maxkofler/opensettings/README.md

 ```

-The `org` and `org.some-org` keys are trees that contain nested configurations.
+The `org` and `org/some-org` keys are trees that contain nested configurations.
-The `org.some-org.enabled` key is a boolean and the `org.some-org.home` key is a string.
+The `org/some-org/enabled` key is a boolean and the `org/some-org/home` key is a string.

+## Schema

+Each program that gets configured has a schema in which it expects its configuration data.
+The schema is built using the primitives and containers to exactly describe the layout of configurations that the program expects.

 **Attributes**